 Integrating CBT into professional practice (15M credits, Leeds University, 2008)

-Dynamic Interpersonal Therapy, IAPT psychodynamic brief therapy (Anna Freud Centre, London, 2013 - 2015) British Psychoanalytic Council Accredited DIT Therapist
+Dynamic Interpersonal Therapy (DIT) (Anna Freud Centre, London, 2013 - 2015) British Psychoanalytic Council Accredited DIT Therapist

 Foundation in Mindfulness Based Cognitive Therapy (Nottingham Centre for Mindfulness, 2016 - 2017)

 I take part in several continuing professional development courses each year.

 I am integrative in approach, which means I draw on a number of therapeutic models in my work, depending what feels most useful for each person.
-These models include psychodynamic, humanistic, attachment and mindfulness principles.
+These models include psychodynamic, humanistic, attachment and mindfulness approaches.